luminaxster/2024-study-a/5-tool-b-task-3.md

 ### Current Implementation Details
 - The `ItemModule` component uses props from the parent component.
-- The component updates when a user clicks through the `handleChange` method.
+- The component updates when a user clicks through passed props.

 ## Programming Background
 Recommended: Understanding of functional components in React, including props, and component lifecycle.